Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 When transitions affect only a handful of variables --- a counter incrementing, a buffer inserting an element, a state machine changing mode --- the BDD stays compact because most variables remain unchanged and their sub-BDDs are shared.
 Sparse dependency graphs, where each variable depends on few others, maintain this locality and keep BDDs manageable.

-Variable ordering also plays a crucial role in BDD efficiency.
+Variable ordering significantly affects BDD efficiency.
 Related variables should be grouped together to exploit correlation, and present-state and next-state variables should be interleaved to minimize intermediate BDD sizes during image computation.
 Following the natural ordering suggested by the system's structure often yields good results.